Joseph Kentenich: Between WWI and WWII

-The project, initially purely local, expanded rapidly after the World War I. It gradually encompassed many categories; young people, priests, women, sisters, and pilgrims.
-They are structured according to the German practical spirit, with leagues, federations, and later with secular institutes, according to the degree of commitment of each of their members.
+The movement, initially purely local, expanded rapidly after the World War I. It gradually encompassed many categories; young people, priests, women, sisters, and pilgrims.

 Father Kentenich traveled through all of Germany, Austria, Czechoslovakia, and Switzerland, to preach retreats and lead training sessions.
 From 1928 to 1935, he preached every year for more than 2,000 priests, and many other lay retreatants.

 In 1926, Kentenich founded the Schoenstatt Sisters of Mary.